Cascoda/cascoda-sdk/posix/app/ot-eink-server/README.md

 This script can be used to generate an image containing arbitrary text, in the format expected by the EInk client device.
-It accomplishes this by using the `format.sh` script from above, and therefore it must live in the same folder.
+It accomplishes this by using the `format.sh` script from above, and therefore it must exist in the same folder.
 The text is scaled to fit onto a single line, so long lines may prove difficult to read.

 The script expects one argument containing the text of the image, and generates two files: "$TEXT.bmp" is a preview of what will be shown on the display, and "$TEXT.gz" is the file that should be uploaded by the server.
-If the text you want to display contains spaces, you must surround it in quotes: `./label.sh "Text containing spaces"`.
+If the text you want to display contains spaces, you must surround it in quotes:
+``./label.sh "Text containing spaces"``.

 ```bash